jprichardson/d3-dragrect/README.md

 A JavaScript D3 drag selection rectangle component.
 Only horizontal at the moment.

-This essentially allows you to create a graph in D3 and then drag and visually select portions of the graph.
+This essentially allows you to use a graph that you created in D3 and then drag and visually select portions of the graph.
 You can create multiple selections.

 Screenshots and examples coming when the API stabilizes a bit.